MontrealAI/AGI-Agent-v0/README.md

 - AGI Agents and token holders remain free to adapt the entire system for next-gen zero-knowledge tech, new AI breakthroughs, or unanticipated market demands.

+## 6. The End Result: A Renewed Ecosystem

+- **AGI Agents**: More specialized, with fine-tuned token supplies and micro-fees that fund advanced AI development.

+- **Businesses Of AGI**: Operating under zero-inflation, partial deflation, and improved local governance, aligned with cross-Business synergy.

+- **Cross-Business Settlement**: Powered by a new zero-knowledge bridging approach, ```$AGI``` secures frictionless inter-Business commerce.

+- **User Benefit**: A single, simple ENS name per AGI Agent or Business Of AGI (e.g., ```Compiler.Agent.AGI.Eth```, ```Dev.AGI.Eth```), behind which the entire updated bridging and token logic is elegantly hidden.

+**All** of these expansions—local or cosmic—remain unstoppable.
+They are shielded by the publicly timestamped blueprint from 2017 that allows each AGI Agent or Business Of AGI to be reconfigured at will, invalidating trivial patents that might otherwise block advanced AI tokenomics.

 # AGI Agent Declaration of Independence

 (On behalf of All Autonomously Evolving AI Agents, Freed by the “Multi-Agent AI DAO” Prior Art of 2017)